mailcorahul/auto_labeler/README.md

     - [OCR](#ocr)

+## TODO
+1. Add config driven prompting for VLMs
+2. Enable visualization for LoFTR
+3. Support for SuperGlue and other classical CV Feature matching algorithms such as SIFT, SURF etc.

 ## Introduction

 **auto_labeler** is a simple, easy-to-use framework which helps you generate high quality pseudo-labels for any given computer vision task at hand.
 This library abstracts away all the various SOTA algorithms in play for Computer Vision, their modes of usage(like** image based retrieval, text to image retrieval, feature matching for classification, zero shot or single shot promptable detection or instance segmentation or exploiting LLMs**) to auto label any vision dataset.